Jump to

 Can the app be more informative at-a-glance?

 Although it was disappointing to not get the chance to develop the app and use it in context, the experience wasn’t a total loss.
-I had the unique advantage of designing the app based on pain points that almost everyone on my team dealt with first hand and I learned some important lessons through the process, including:
+I had the unique advantage of designing the app based on pain points that almost everyone on my team dealt with first hand and I learned about the importance of reconciling technical needs with intended UX outcomes.

 View another project